Yellowen/Owrang/docs/user/website/docs.user.website.md

 Wouldn't it be nice if there was a way to update your product catalog on your site automatically from your ERP?

-We thought exactly the same and hence built a small Website Development app right inside ERPNext!
-Using ERPNext’s Website module, you can
+We thought exactly the same and hence built a small Website Development app right inside Owrang!
+Using Owrang’s Website module, you can

 1. Create Web Pages
 1. Write a Blog